 WE@WORK - The Learning Curve for High-Performers - transformed me from an always worrying female manager into a much more confident leader.

 Before I was demanding, uptight & stressed out both at work & at home.
 I used to be proud that my staff was so afraid of me that they made fewer mistakes at work.
 I also took most of the hardest burdens without letting them take responsibility.

 With WE@WORK learning philosophy, I now know how to (i) Stand my strong Ground; (ii) Team up to Scale; & (iii) Lead along the Curve of my organization.
 Such knowledge basically makes me successfully connect all the dots.
 Our workflows are therefore much smoother.
 My staff is more proactive in taking responsibilities & new initiatives.
 I feel much happier at work and therefore more relaxed at home.

 The five-hour conversation with Hoa - a Circle of Trust professional - literately led me to the decision to accept the offer to become a new Director.

-Since I graduated I have been living another lives whose are my parents, my husband and even my children who I think i need to be less ambitious in my career path in order to be with them during their childhood.
+Since I graduated I have been living other lives whose are my parents, my husband, and even my children whom I think I need to be less ambitious in my career path in order to be with them during their childhood.

 "...I CAN'T BELIEVE THAT I AM ABLE TO NEGOTIATE MY RAISE WITH BOSSES..."